 Official travel advice

+From 1 September 2020, Hungary has closed its border for all travellers from abroad.
 Check the latest official travel advice for Hungary here on the website gov.uk.
 On this page you can also register for an email alert.
-In case the advice for Hungary changes you will get an e-mail.
-Check also the official general travel advice concerning corona.
+In case the advice for Hungary changes you will receive an e-mail from the government.

 What you can do yourself